 To ensure you have the most up-to-date signage by checking the keycode (located in the bottom left-hand corner of the sign) against the keycode listed on the website (see drop down licence categories below).
 This information is also available in the Liquor licensing fact sheet - required signage for licensed premises (PDF, 1.08 MB).

 Printing guidelines apply (see below).
 Signage needs to be printed in colour.

 The VCGLR no longer automatically mail signage to licensees and permittees.

 Under the Liquor Control Reform Act 1998 (the Act), licensees are required to display certain signage (also referred to as posters or notices) around their licensed premises.

-Download by clicking on the image on the left.
 The VCGLR will also mail out copies of this poster upon request.